 Here are the steps on how to scarify and dethatch your lawn:

-- Set the scarifier or dethatcher to the correct depth.
-The depth of the blades must be set so that they only eliminate the upper layer of thatch.
-If the blades are set too deep, they can affect the grassroots.
+- Blade depth should be accurately set so we remove the upper layer of thatch.
+If blades are deeper, they affect the grassroots.

-- Work in sections.
-Don’t try to scarify or dethatch completelawn in one go.
-Work in parts and overlap each section slightly.
+- Do not completely scarify or dethatch at once.
+Work in parts and overlap each part slightly.

-- Go over the lawn twice.
-The first pass must be with the scarifier or dethatcher set to a shallow depth.
-The 2nd pass must be with the scarifier or dethatcher set to a deeper depth.
+- The lawn must be done two times first must with a scarifier or dethatcher or make a shallow depth.
+The 2nd phase must do with a scarifier or dethatcher set to a deeper depth.

-- Rake up the thatch.
-When you have completed scarifying or dethatching, rake up the thatch and dispose of it.
+- After completing scarifying or dethatching rake up thatch and dispose of it.

 SHOULD I SCARIFY OR DETHATCH A NEW LAWN?

-You must not scarify or dethatch a new lawn.
-New lawns need time to make and will not build up any thatch for the first couple of years.
-If scarify or dethatch before the grass has had a chance to put down and develop strong roots, it will be a huge lawn care error and you can do much more harm than good, pulling out areas of grass and exposing the soil.
+There is no need to scarify or dethatch a new lawn.
+The new lawn needed time to make and not have thatch for some years.
+If scarify or dethatch before teh grass will out down and make strong roots, it will huge lawn care error and can have worse effects than good, putting out areas of grass and exposing soil

 When a Dethatcher Would Be the Better Choice